Glister Logo

 Meaning and History

-The Glister trademark received a personal sign of visual identity simultaneously with the release of the first toothpaste.
+The Glister trademark received a personal visual identity at the same time as the first toothpaste’s release.
 No changes were made during its use: it looks the same as it did almost forty years ago.
-His main task is to present the product, which he does an excellent job.
+His main task is to present the product, and he does an excellent job.

 Essentially, a logo is a wordmark – minimalistic, precise, and understandable.
-The word “glister” is in lower case and takes up all the white background space.
+The word “glister” is lowercase and fills the entire white background space.
 Its peculiarity is the tops of the legs “l,” “I,” “t” cut diagonally.
 Although ordinary letters also have a cut, it is pronounced on the emblem due to the lack of serifs.
-Also, “r” looks individually, in which the upper segment is made in the form of half an arch.
+Also, “r” looks individual, with the upper segment shaped like a half-arch.

 What is Glister?